RandomReaper/cli/site/_posts/2018-08-27-2-zabbix-grafana-v1.md

    - username : grafana
    - password : *the password generated for grafana in zabbix*
    - ***Save and Test*** should display "Zabbix API version..."

+# To be condtinued
+Grafana may be slow on your network, have a look [here](/apache-gzip-grafana-faster.html).